epam/edp-keycloak-operator/docs/api.md

-KeycloakClientScopeStatus defines the observed state of KeycloakClientScope
+KeycloakClientScopeStatus defines the observed state of KeycloakClientScope.

 <table>
     <thead>